Hassan Sadpara: Career

 He was the second Baltistani to have summited all five of the 8000m peaks of Pakistan, after Nisar Hussain (also of Sadpara village).
 Unlike most climbers from the West, who are equipped with state-of-the-art climbing gear (and often sponsored by multinational corporations), Hassan Sadpara began his career from scratch, with very few resources, and climbed with whatever gear he could manage to afford.
 He had worked as a porter for expeditions, including ones led by Koreans and Poles.
 He ran a shop for used and new mountaineering equipment in the Skardu bazaar.

-After his successful summit of Mount Everest, he said in an interview that he could summit all the Top 14 mountain peaks if he were sponsored and had requested the Pakistan government or international corporations in his regard.
+After his successful summit of Mount Everest, he said in an interview that he could summit all the 14 eight-thousanders if he was sponsored and had requested the Pakistan government or international corporations in his regard.
 His other dream was to open a mountaineering school in his city so that he and others like him can transfer their knowledge to youth from around the world.